-Then pour 4 or 5 or 6 parts of water.
-The more water you put in the more cost savings you’ll have but the less foamy the soap will be.
+You can actually use 4 or 5 or 6 parts of water.
+The more water you put in the more cost savings you'll have but the less foamy the soap will be.

 To mix the water into the soap you just have to do it slowly and gently.
 Just tip the container back and forth slowly until the water is incorporated with the soap.

 I wasn't even going to do this tutorial because it's so logical and so easy but I thought the same thing when I did a post on How to Peel a Peach.
 I figured everyone knew how to do that to and as it turned out … they didn't.